Take a look at a detailed history of the Amazon Kindle – not only devices, but also ebooks, services, and subscriptions.

 September 30, 2013

-Compared to its predecessor, the 2nd-generation Paperwhite sports the display with the higher contrast.
+Compared to its predecessor, the 2nd-generation Paperwhite sports the display with higher contrast.

 The new front-light technology allows the light to distribute more evenly.
-1 GHz processor is 25% faster, what results in faster page turns and better response to touch.
+1 GHz processor is 25% faster, which results in faster page turns and a better response to touch.

 The price of the Kindle Paperwhite 2 version with Wi-Fi and ads is $119.

 The 2nd-generation Kindle Paperwhite with 3G and no ads, priced $189, is planned to ship later – on November 5, 2013.

 Kindle apps for iOS and Android come with Audible support.